Financial Accounting Manual for Federal Reserve Banks, January 2015

 In 2007 the Reserve Banks adopted the Software Development Framework (SDF) as part of the Technology Project Standards.
 The SDF identifies four phases (inception, elaboration, construction, and transition) of software development.
 In view of the Reserve Banks' use of this framework and to assist in the analysis and evaluation of the accounting treatment for internally developed software, the relationship of these four phases to ASC 350-40 is also discussed.

 Integral to performing a thorough analysis and determining the proper accounting treatment for software costs is having the requisite information about the contracts, agreements, and circumstances so that the derived accounting treatment is correct.
-This requires that accounting staff communicates with business areas and other affected Reserve Banks' accounting departments and vice versa to discuss all the relevant information, including cost data needed to establish the proper accounting for software assets.
+This requires that an accounting staff member communicates with business areas and other affected Reserve Banks' accounting departments and vice versa to discuss all the relevant information, including cost data needed to establish the proper accounting for software assets.
 In cases where software development costs are related to System initiatives, the product and function offices likely will be part of the communications and will have additional relevant information that is needed to determine the proper accounting treatment for internal use software.

 Board staff may also be consulted for assistance in the decision making process and considering the implications for financial reporting, or with emerging arrangements that are not addressed in this document.
 In certain situations, which are identified later, RBOPS Accounting Policy and Operations Section staff must be contacted for approval of FAM exceptions.